mmodestas/modo-tab-mount/docs/index.md

 title: Modo Tab Mount
 ---
 <nav class="top-nav">
-  <a href="#holder">Holder</a> •
+  <a href="#Components">Components</a> •
-  <a href="#metal-plate">Metal Plate</a> •
+  <a href="#Installation">Installation</a> •
-  <a href="#power-supply">Power Supply</a> •
+  <a href="#Gallery">Gallery</a> •
-  <a href="#flat-usb-cable">Flat USB Cable</a> •
+  <a href="#Contacts">Contacts</a> •
-  <a href="#optional-leds">Optional LEDs</a>
 </nav>

 ---

+# Components {#Components}
-## Holder {#holder}
+## Mounting Plate
-The holder is mounted on the wall and provides the main docking area for the tablet.
-It includes cutouts for ventilation and alignment, ensuring stability while keeping buttons and speakers unblocked.
+This is a base structure for wall installation.
+It is 3d printed with PET-G + CF fillament.
 ![Plate Front](images/pic_1.png)

----
+It is designed to fit on standard EU flush wall electrical installation boxes.
+Screwed with M3 tapping screws.

+It has 12 small neodynium magnets and iron ring hidden inside.

+4 round silicone pads for reducing friction and ensuring tablet is not scrached.

-## Metal Plate {#metal-plate}
+## Iron Plate
-A thin steel plate attaches to the back of the tablet with adhesive.
-This plate connects magnetically to the holder, giving the tablet a floating look and allowing easy docking and removal.

----
+A 3 mm thick 42 mm in diameter iron plate is attached to middle of the tablet using 3M VHB double sided ultra strong tape.
+It enables magnetic attachment to the mount.

+## USB Cable
+A custom thin flat USB type C cable connects power supply to tablet.
+It neatly fits in the gap between wall and tablet.
+Cutouts in Mounting plate ensures it fits.

-## Power Supply {#power-supply}
+# Power Supply {#power-supply}
 A custom power supply fits inside the standard EU wall box.
-Controlled by an ESP32-C3 microcontroller running ESPHome, it enables smart charging control and integration with Home Assistant.

 ---